PostgresApp/PostgresApp/docs/documentation/remove.md

 title: Removing Existing PostgreSQL Installations
 ---

-## Removing Existing PostgreSQL Installations
+## Removing existing PostgreSQL Installations

 Postgres.app can't start when another server is already running on the same port (default: 5432).
 We recommend to uninstall other PostgreSQL installations before using Postgres.app.